What’s the difference between institutionalisation and

 were placed in asylums etc.

-... are separated from others in the
+... are separated from

 ... are poked, prodded and their every move is monitored and recorded